mintproject/mic/docs/index.md

 MIC has been tested in OSX, Unix and Windows.
 It can installed through a simple pip command (see below).

 !!! info
-    MIC is ongoing work.
+    MIC is a Beta application.
 Please report any issue you experience in our [GitHub repository](https://github.com/mintproject/mic/issues/new/choose).

 ## Requirements